ramirez0307/ramirez0307.github.io/README.md

 ![UpdateDataMathod.png](https://raw.githubusercontent.com/ramirez0307/ramirez0307.github.io/main/Narrative%20Images/UpdateDataMathod.png)

-When the user data is originally entered is look as follow:
+When the user data is entered initially it look as follows:

 ![OriginalDataInDatabase.png](https://raw.githubusercontent.com/ramirez0307/ramirez0307.github.io/main/Narrative%20Images/OriginalDataInDatabase.png)

-The bellow code updates the data using the code below.
+I update the data using the code below.

 ![InplementsUpdateDataMethod.png](https://raw.githubusercontent.com/ramirez0307/ramirez0307.github.io/main/Narrative%20Images/InplementsUpdateDataMethod.png)

-How this work?
-I created a map that contains one input, a key = “RememberMe” whis is the name of the table that will be updated, and a value = currentCheckBoxStatus which is updated based on the status of a checkbox.
+How does this work?
+I created a map containing one input, a key = "RememberMe" which is the table's name that will be updated, and a value = currentCheckBoxStatus which is updated based on the status of a checkbox.

 ![RemenberMe.png](https://raw.githubusercontent.com/ramirez0307/ramirez0307.github.io/main/Narrative%20Images/RemenberMe.png)

 ![GetRemenberMe.png](https://raw.githubusercontent.com/ramirez0307/ramirez0307.github.io/main/Narrative%20Images/GetRemenberMe.png)

-Once I determined the column I want to update and the new value, I can call the update method from the DBHandler and pass the necessary parameters.
-Update table name Users changing the value of Column RememberMe to the current value of currentCheckBoxStatus.
-Use the column name Username as the referencing column and withing that column update the rowName with the value of Carlos.
-This will update a specific cell withing an specified table.
+Once I determine the Column I want to update and the new value, I can call the update method from the DBHandler and pass the necessary parameters.
+Update table name "Users" by changing Column RememberMe to the current value of currentCheckBoxStatus.
+Use the column "Username" as the referencing Column and within that Column, update the rowName with the value of Carlos.
+This will update a specific cell within a specified table.

 ![UpdatedDataInDatabase.png](https://raw.githubusercontent.com/ramirez0307/ramirez0307.github.io/main/Narrative%20Images/UpdatedDataInDatabase.png)

 Why use a HashMap?
-When dealing with a pair of values, maps provide the easiest implementations.
-I could accomplish something similar using an array, but that will require the creation of two arrays, one that holds the column to be updated and another one to hold the value.
-Both arrays will have to be iterated, and this could increase the chances of errors.
-A HashMap makes it simple, as it makes it clear to the developer what values will be updated without worrying about the indexes on an array.
+Maps provide the most straightforward implementations when dealing with a pair of values.
+I could accomplish something similar using an array, but that will require the creation of two arrays, one that holds the Column to be updated and another to hold the value.
+Both arrays will have to be iterated, increasing the chances of syntax and logic errors.
+A HashMap makes it simple, as it clarifies to the developer what values will be updated without worrying about the indexes on an array.

 ### Skills

-Through the course of this enhancement, the skills that I can demonstrate are how I can create effective methods that interact with all the tables in the database.
+Through this enhancement, the skills that I can demonstrate are how I can create effective methods that interact with all the tables in the database.
 These methods work for all possible scenarios that require adding, reading, and updating data.
 Additionally, I can showcase my ability to create an SQLite database for an android application and perform specific actions based on the user request.
-Lastly, aside from source code, I'm also able to demonstrate a basic understanding of creating database schema to display a visual representation of the database and how each table interacts with one another.
+Lastly, aside from source code, I’m also able to demonstrate a basic understanding of creating database schema to display a visual representation of the database and how each table interacts.